MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-extension-advanced-example.md

 ---

 # Building an Advanced Sample Extension
 With Extensions V2.0, it is required to submit tests with your extension in order to pass validation.
-This walkthrough builds an advanced sample extension which is used as the foundation for writing a test which you can read about here []().
-If you are new to building extensions, we suggest that you get familiar with [Building your first sample extension that uses new objects and extension objects](devenv-extension-example.md)
+This walkthrough builds an advanced sample extension which is used as the foundation for writing a test which you can read about here <!--link missing-->[]().
+If you are new to building extensions, we suggest that you get familiar with [Building your first sample extension that uses new objects and extension objects](devenv-extension-example.md).
 This walkthrough will guide you through all the steps that you must follow to create the sample extension in AL. The final result can be published, installed, and tested on your tenants.
 After you have built your extension, you must write the test for it.

 ## About This Walkthrough